What's My Name? (EP): Promotion

+Reception

+Critical reception

+"What's My Name" received positive reviews from music critics.
+Jeff Benjamin of Fuse TV praised the single for maintaining the energetic charm of T-ara's past dance tracks while incorporating a captivating glitch-pop production layered with a profound sense of melancholy.
+He speculated that the lyrics might serve as a heartfelt message to fans, expressing the group’s hope for continued support and recognition, even if this marked their final appearance.
+Additionally, Qri’s solo track, "Diamond," earned a spot among Billboard's critics' picks for K-Pop's Deep Cuts of the Decade, highlighting its artistry.

 Commercial performance

-The EP debuted at number 2 on Hanteo's real-time chart while Jiyeon's version debuted at 3 selling +13,000 pure physical copies in the first hour of release.

-Two versions of What's My Name?
-(Album) charted at Gaon Album Chart on the chart issue dated June 11–17, 2017, with the normal edition at number four and the Jiyeon version at number seven.
+The EP debuted at number 2 on Hanteo's real-time chart while Jiyeon's version debuted at 3 selling over 13,000 pure physical copies in the first hour of release.
+Two versions of What's My Name? charted at Gaon Album Chart, with the normal edition at number four and the Jiyeon version at number seven.
 All versions of the EP entered at the Gaon Album Chart of June 2017: the normal edition at number 14 with 14,538 copies; Jiyeon's version at number 16 with 9,151 copies; Hyomin's version at number 22 with 5,000 copies; Qri's version on at number 25 with 4,796 copies; Eunjung's version at number 26 with 4,707.
 For the month of July 2017: the normal edition sold 1,261 copies.
 The EP sold 39,453 physical copies combined alone in South Korea.
-In Japan, sales for all versions accumulated 522 copies, making the EP sales at 39,975 copies in total.
+In Japan, the album debuted with 522 copies, making the EP sales at nearly 40,000 copies in total.
+Internationally, the album debuted at number 1 on Billboard China's weekly album chart, a first for a South Korean girl group.

-"What's My Name" debuted at number 79 on the Gaon Digital Chart on the chart issue dated June 11–17, 2017, with 25,716 downloads sold.
-It also appeared on multiple charts around the world including peaking at #1 on Chinese YinYueTai chart for 8 weeks.
+"What's My Name" debuted at number 79 on the Gaon Digital Chart, with 25,716 downloads sold.
+The song ended up ranking at number 79 on Bugs' yearly chart.
+It also appeared on multiple charts around the world including peaking at number 1 on Billboard China's weekly singles.